Miffa Chan

 January 23, 2009, 8:45 pm

-Filed under: Barcelona, Bread and Butter, Editorial, consumer behaviour
+Filed under: Barcelona, Bread and Butter, consumer behaviour, Editorial

 This will require further analysis, but the end has arrived.
 We have been there, actually me and Ramiro with Father Bunny.
 We were not in the mood to go there (we missed last editions) but we made the effort.